un33k/django-finalware/README.md

     # To create/update a superuser account automatically, add the following to your settings file.
     # This will disable the `superuser` creation option of syncdb.

-    # This field is the superuser object ID.
-Pick something other than `1` for security reason.
-    SITE_SUPERUSER_ID = ''

     # This field is stored in `User.USERNAME_FIELD`.
 This is usually a `username` or  an `email`.
     SITE_SUPERUSER_USERNAME = ''